 The first view of the falls will take your breath away.
 Depending on the season, a raging torrent or gentle curtain of water tumbles over huge basalt columns to the pool below.
 The columns are the legacy of the region's rich volcanic history.

 Look for basking turtles on fallen logs and see fish and eels in the rock pool.
-If you’re lucky you might see the local platypus.
 At night, look for glow-worms in the surrounding cliffs.

 To protect you and the glow-worms, access to the rock pool and surrounding area is prohibited—make sure you follow the information on the sign.

-The Curtis Falls track is managed by the Queensland Parks and Wildlife Service.
-Please note that this map only shows an indicative start point for the walk.
-The track route and end point are not shown and this map cannot be used for navigation purposes.
-Please see the Queensland National Parks, Recreation, Sport and Racing web site for detailed maps and the latest park information, including opening hours and safety messages.
-When you are in the park, make sure you refer to signs at the start of the track for more information.
+This walk is managed by the Queensland Parks and Wildlife Service.
+The map only shows an indicative start point; the track route and end point are not shown, and the map cannot be used for navigation purposes.
+See www.npsr.qld.gov.au for detailed maps and the latest park information.
+When you are in the park, read the signs at and near the start of the track.